strefele/ADA2018-Project/README.md

 * Create datasets for different meal types
 * Compare macromolecules (as percentage of total calories) with recommended values as well as between meal types
 * Examine histogram distributions and statistics of key nutrient amounts
+* Identify ingredient types responsible for differences between the nutrient profiles

 ## Contributions of group members

 **Jérémy Alexandre**
-Data collection, calorie conversions, nutrient histograms, planning the report and poster
+Data collection, calorie conversions, nutrient histograms, part of the report, planning the poster

 **Abigail Strefeler**
 Project idea and plan of implementation, data collection function, creating meal type datasets, calorie conversions, part of the report

 **Léo Sumi**
-Data cleaning
+Data cleaning, poster